liferay/liferay-docs/develop/tutorials/articles/localization/sharing-language-keys.markdown

 End: https://github.com/codyhoag/liferay-docs/tree/master/develop/tutorials/code/plat-fws/share-lang-keys/end/event-listing-portlet
 -->

-It's likely that you'll have messages that you want to localize that aren't one of Liferay's core language keys.
-So you'll need to specify these language keys in one or more resource bundles in your plugin.
-If one of your portlets is going to be used in the Control Panel and you want to localize its title and description used in the Control Panel, then it's best to use a separate resource bundle for that portlet.
-If none of your portlets are going to be used in the Control Panel, then the portlets can share the same resource bundle.
+It's likely that you'll have messages that you want to localize that aren't already implemented in one of Liferay's core language keys.
+You'll need to specify these language keys in one or more resource bundles in your plugin.
+If one of your portlets will be used in the Control Panel and you want to localize its title and description, it's best to use a separate resource bundle for that portlet.
+If none of your portlets will be used in the Control Panel, then the portlets can share the same resource bundle.

-We'll show you how to share a resource bundle between portlets by adding a resource bundle to a sample project.
+You can share a resource bundle between portlets by adding a resource bundle to a sample project.
 This sample project has two separate portlets.
 At the end of this tutorial, both portlets will share the same resource bundle.
 Figure 1 below displays what two portlets sharing the same resource bundle looks like:

 ![Figure 1: Both portlets share the same resource bundle with the same language key.
 Thus, both portlets display the same message.](../../images/portlet-localization-shared-bundle.png)